philip-ahm/macrophage_sc_analysis/README.md

-**NameOfComputation_1**:  Pre-processing the data.
-In other words, executing a quality control, normalization, feature selection and performing a dimensionality reduction.
+**Pre-processing the data.**:   In other words, executing a quality control, normalization, feature selection and performing a dimensionality reduction.

-**NameOfComputation_2**:  Integration of datasets
+**Integration of datasets**:  Integration of the two mice datasets and the human dataset

-**NameOfComputation_3**:  Clustering and annotating
+**Clustering and annotating**:  Clustering and annotation of the integrated datasets.